 The CPU matters a lot, whether you’re upgrading your existing system or building a new PC.
-Higher clock speeds and core counts can make a major difference in overall performance, providing a snappier system, smoother gameplay and faster completion of intensive tasks such as video editing and transcoding.
+Higher clock speeds and core counts can make a major difference in performance, providing a snappier system, smoother gameplay and faster completion of intensive tasks such as video editing and transcoding.
 Plus, the CPU you choose will also dictate your motherboard options, as each processor only works with a specific CPU socket and set of chipsets.

 Also, like most aspects of consumer tech, you'll have to decide to buy the best processor that's available right now, or wait to see what next-generation chips bring to the table.
-Now that AMD's Ryzen 3000 CPUs have continued to impress overall, while Intel continues to iterate on its 14nm Skylake-based architecture.
+AMD's Ryzen 3000 CPUs have continued to impress overall, while Intel continues to iterate on its 14nm Skylake-based architecture.
 This means that despite price drops on a per-core basis, Intel's Core i9-10900K isn't all that impressive, though the Core i5-10600K is much more appealing to those primarily concerned with gaming and mainstream computing tasks.
-Still, those Intel CPUs have been hard to find in stock since launch, while very good alternatives like the Ryzen 7 37000X and Ryzen 5 3600 have impressed us so far.
-The 16-core Ryzen 9 3950X brings even more performance to the "mainstream" CPU market, easily impressing us more than the Core i9-9900KS.
+Still, those Intel CPUs have been hard to find in stock since launch, while very good alternatives like the Ryzen 7 37000X and 3800X are readily available and ship with in-box coolers.
+The 16-core Ryzen 9 3950X brings even more performance to the "mainstream" CPU market, easily impressing us more than Intel's top-end mainstream 10900K.

 If you already know a lot about CPU specs and want recommendations, check out our picks for best CPUs for gaming and best CPUs for performance / desktop applications and the best cheap CPUs of 2020, tested and ranked.
 But no matter which desktop processor you get, here are some things to keep in mind.